rameshmangali/RISCV/README.md

 1. Double-click on the **Block Diagram** in the project window.
 2. The schematic view of the **RISC-V architecture** will appear.
+You can view the [Synthesis Report](https://github.com/rameshmangali/RISCV/blob/main/Schematic%20Analysis%20Report.pdf) for more details.
 ---

 ## Step 21: View Reports

 1. At the lower panel, go to the **Reports** section.
 2. Here, you can observe the reports for both the **Synthesis** and **Implementation** processes.

 You can view the [Power Synthesis Report](https://github.com/rameshmangali/RISCV/blob/main/Power%20Analysis_implementation.pdf) for more details.

 You can view the [Power Implementation Report](https://github.com/rameshmangali/RISCV/blob/main/Power%20Analysis_synthesis.pdf) for more details.

 ---